Check-Please/cx/README.md

 Getting Started
 ===============

-The next section ("How to Set Up") tells you how to set up your computer/ directory for doing work.
+The [next section](how-to-set-up) tells you how to set up your computer/ directory for doing work.
+If you are new and need some guidance, check out the [Getting Started](wiki/Getting-Started) page on the wiki.

-As for information, you should probably check out the wiki.
-These READMEs are for low-level information you'll want close by while you code.
-The wiki is more designed to bring someone up to speed on how something works in a larger sense in case they've forgotten or are new to the project/team.
-It contains information about the major design decisions and how various pieces of the software interact.
-It also contains non-technical things, like Style Guides.

-We also might have a chat room (depending on how far in the future you are).
-It will probably be at http://chkex.hipchat.com.
-Feel free to ask questions there.
-Helping people is a priority.
-If we don't have a chat room, feel free to get in contact with sjelin directly.
-He's friendly.

 How to Set Up
 =============